wikukarno/buanacoding/content/blog/go/testing-in-go-writing-unit-tests-with-the-testing-package.md

 Testing is not just a formality — it’s a mindset.
 Go makes it easy to write fast, reliable tests without third-party tools.
 By integrating testing into your daily development flow, you’ll gain confidence, spot bugs earlier, and create better software.

-In the next topic, we’ll explore how to [benchmark](https://www.buanacoding.com/blog/benchmarking-in-go-measuring.html) Go code and write performance tests.
+In the next topic, we'll explore how to [benchmark]({{< relref "blog/go/benchmarking-in-go-measuring-performance-with-testingb.md" >}}) Go code and write performance tests.

 Keep testing and happy coding!